How to Detect Player Emulators & Modding Platforms in Android Apps

 Note: When paired with Appdome’s OneShield ‘Prevent Running on Emulators’ feature, the ‘Block App Players’ function fortifies your app with an added layer of detection against both generic emulators and specific app players.

-Prerequisites to Using Block App Players:
+Prerequisites for Using Block App Players:

 To use Appdome’s mobile app security build system to Block App Players , you’ll need: